TDoeG/CoalitionOfML/README.md

 # ImageClassificationUsingCNN
 This repository contains deep learning projects that utilize convolutional neural networks (CNNs) to classify images.
 The focus is on image classification, particularly using the CIFAR-10 dataset (with plans to extend to CIFAR-100 in the future).
+This is for UCSD's SPIS 2024 final project, but also is a personal project.

 ## Features
 - **Deep Learning Model**: Implements a convolutional neural network for image classification.